-Jordan's monarch announces state of emergency to combat coronavirus

-In a letter to Razzaz, the monarch said he approved the law to help combat the virus without infringing on citizens’ political and civil rights.

-“The health of Jordanians is sacred and comes above anything else,” the monarch said.
+Jordanian army guards cities ahead of curfew

-Jordan has earlier announced a lockdown beginning on Wednesday, ordering all citizens to stay in their homes apart from emergencies and banning travel between provinces, to fight the coronavirus outbreak.
-Jordan has 34 confirmed cases and no deaths.
+AMMAN (Reuters) - Jordan has announced a lockdown beginning on Wednesday, ordering all citizens to stay in their homes apart from emergencies and banning travel between provinces, to fight the coronavirus outbreak.

 Troops were deployed at the entrances of cities on Tuesday to help impose the measures when they take effect the following day, the army said.

-The law will give security forces in the kingdom, which has already shuttered shops and closed its borders to halt the spread of coronavirus, widespread powers to control movement.
+The kingdom, which has already shuttered shops and closed its borders to halt the spread of coronavirus, is expected to issue a royal decree declaring a state of emergency that will give the authorities widespread power to control movement.

-“We will not be lenient in enforcing the laws,” Interior Minister Salamah Hamad said.

 Jordan has closed land and sea border crossings with Syria, Iraq, Egypt and Israel, and suspended all incoming and outgoing flights.
 Only cargo flights and commercial overland shipments will be allowed in and out of the country.